fclorenzo/pkreborn-access/README.md

 The project is modular.
 You can choose to install the features you want.

 - **Pathfinding Mod (`pra-pathfind.rb`)**: Provides a scanner to find and get pathfinding directions to events on the map.
-Includes a category filtering system to narrow your search.
+Includes a category filtering system and the ability to find paths across water (Surf and Waterfall).
 - **Accessible Summary Mod (`pra-accessible-summary.rb`)**: Adds an accessible, text-based summary screen to the Pokémon party menu.

 ## Controls